TEXT-S&P rates Prudential Financial jr. sub. notes 'BBB+'

-Nov 15 - Standard & Poor's Ratings Services said today that it has assigned its 'BBB+'
+Nov 28 - Standard & Poor's Ratings Services said today that it assigned its 'BBB+' junior

+subordinated debt rating of $500 million, (with an underwriter's overallotment option of 15%) of

 reflecting one notch for optional deferral and one notch for subordination to